Experts have linked excessive consumption of this ingredient to high blood pressure and an increased risk of heart disease and stroke.

-By cooking food from scratch, you can limit the amount of salt you add during preparation.
-It is also easier to reduce the portion size of foods that may contain salt.
+By cooking food from scratch, you can limit the salt you add during preparation.
+It is also easier to reduce the portion size of foods containing salt.

 And if it helps you resist the temptation, you might consider ditching the salt shaker on the table.